Editor of Brighton and Hove News, Frank le Duc writes about his website's plea to its readers to...

 We believe independent community and hyperlocal journalism, a movement which is still growing, helps promote social cohesion; connects and engages individuals to address local issues and affect positive change.
 A better-informed citizenry and increased local accountability mean stronger communities and a healthier democracy.

-We define a community and hyperlocal news publication as a news service that typically pertains to a specific geographic area and/or community of interest such as a town, neighbourhood, village, county or even postcode.
+We define a community and hyperlocal news publication as a news service that typically pertains to a specific geographic area such as a town, neighbourhood, village, county or even postcode.

 There are multiple ways to define this sector, and publications use many different terms to describe themselves.
 The defining characteristic for us is that a publication is independent of political, commercial, and religious interests, is community-focussed, and producing contemporaneous news content.

 What do they do